 The Commission provides the non-executive governance of the House by Members, but it does not manage day to day operations.
 As noted above, it has delegated this power to the House of Commons Executive Committee, by an Instrument of Delegation.

 The Executive Committee oversees the operational functions of the House and develops the House’s policies, budgets and strategic planning, which are endorsed by the Commission.

 Below the Executive Committee are the five departments, which make up the House of Commons Service.
 These are Chamber and Committee Services, Facilities, Finance, Human Resources and Change, and Information Services.
 The Parliamentary Digital Service is a joint department of both Houses.
-The Governance Office sits outside the departmental structure and supports the Clerk of the House and the Executive Committee in functions such as strategic and business planning, risk management, coordination of business resilience, internal communications and internal audit.
+The Governance Office sits outside the departmental structure and supports the Clerk of the House, Director General and the Executive Committee in functions such as strategic and business planning, risk management, coordination of business resilience, internal communications and internal audit.

 Both the Commission/Members Estimate Committee and the Executive Committee are advised by the House’s two Audit Committees: the Administration Estimate Audit Committee and the Members Estimate Audit Committee.